 - The Gulf News (Kuwait)

 - Los Angeles Daily News

 - And other media outlets featuring GADCO's realistic dolls depicting world renowned international tennis champion, Gabriela Sabatini; Princess Diana; Jacqueline Kennedy; Actress Marlene Dietrich; John F. Kennedy, Jr., and more.

 - And more

-- GADCO’s one-hour TV selling shows featured on QVC, HSN, and ShopNBC, broke electronic media records when the dolls repeatedly sold-out during the first 16-22 minutes of every show.
-(Average selling prices: $400, with no returns from customers.)
+- GADCO TV selling shows featured on QVC, HSN, and ShopNBC, repeatedly broke electronic media records when the dolls completely sold-out in just 16-22 minutes during all of its one-hour shows.
+(Average selling prices: $400; there are no returns from customers.)

-The Great American Doll Company and Great American Eyewear continue to create world-class patented processes to upgrade, enhance and uplift manufacturing technologies, doll and eyewear design concepts for toy products and luxury designer sunglasses.
+The Great American Doll Company and Great American Eyewear continue to create world-class products and patented technologies to upgrade, enhance and uplift dolls, children's products and luxury patented designer eyewear.